golang/pkgsite/doc/design.md

 - A _worker_ that populates the database with information about new modules.

 Both services are hosted on App Engine Standard and run Go 1.13.
-We use A Postgres database managed by [Google Cloud SQL](https://cloud.google.com/sql).
+We use a Postgres database managed by [Google Cloud SQL](https://cloud.google.com/sql).

 ## The Frontend